How to Handle Property Encroachment in California in 2026

 Step 1: Confirm the Encroachment

-Before diving into surveys and documents, start by confirming that an encroachment actually exists.
+Before diving into surveys and legal notices, confirm that an encroachment actually exists.
 Many disputes arise from unclear property lines or assumptions.
-Taking the time to verify boundaries prevents unnecessary conflict and ensures you have evidence to support your case.
+Taking time to verify boundaries prevents unnecessary conflict and ensures you have evidence to support your case.

 Hire a Licensed Surveyor

-The first step is to get clarity.
 A professional land surveyor can precisely mark your property lines and determine whether a fence, structure, or landscaping truly crosses into your lot.
+This is the only legally defensible evidence of an encroachment.
+A surveyor’s report carries weight in mediation and court.

 Gather Documentation

 Collect copies of your deed, the neighbor’s deed if available, and any property maps.
-Take clear, dated photos of the encroachment so you have visual proof in case you need it later.
+Take clear, dated photographs of the encroachment as visual evidence for any future dispute resolution.

 Examples of Encroachment